AhnafNabil/K8s-lab/Lab - PersistentVolumes/pv.md

 kubectl create -f pvc.yaml
 ```

-After creating PVC we can get the more information by these commands.
+After creating PVC we can get more information by these commands.

 ```bash
 kubectl get pvc